tmjns/Meow/README.md

 This project was built with the PlatformIO IDE.
 So, I recommend you to install the PlatformIO extension for Visual Studio Code before you start.

 #### Soft Access Point:
-You can find the WiFi credentials for the initial soft access point in the /data folder.
-After a successful upload to your ESP32, 'Meow' will appear in your WiFI network list.
+You can find the WiFi credentials for the initial soft access point in the /data folder (settings.json).
+After a successful upload to your ESP32, 'Meow' will appear in your WiFi network list.

 ```json
 {"wifi_ssid" : "Meow", "wifi_pass" : "smartpaw"}
 ```

 #### Soft Access Point Network IP:
-Once connected with 'Meow', open up your browser and type
+Once connected with 'Meow', open up your browser and type:

 ```
 76.76.76.76
 ```
-Now you'll be asked to enter your network credentials in order to connect Meow with the internet.
+Now you'll be asked to enter your network credentials in order to connect Meow with your network.
-> Note: During the reboot process, Meow is going to redirect you to
+> Note: During the reboot process, the browser peforms a redirect to 'meow.local/'.
+In some cases, if there is no WiFi connection, your browser will display an error screen...
+Please double check your WiFi connection and reload the page.

 #### Multicast DNS:
-Since I'm using the ESP32 Multicast DNS library
+Since I'm using the ESP32 Multicast DNS library,
 ```
 meow.local/
 ```

--> After you've entered your credentials, the esp redirects / reboots -> meow.local (make sure you're now connected to your network)

 #### Slack SSL fingerprint:
 If you need to update the Slack SSL fingerprint run: